augustohernandez/Robot_Vacuum_Cleaner_VHDL/README.md

 ### Proposed solution:

 An 8-state finite state machine (Moore) has been designed.
-Certain intermediate states such as moving / turning / stopped have been dispensed with, as they did not add anything new to the configuration of the implemented system.
+Certain intermediate states such as moving/turning/stopped have been dispensed with, as they did not add anything new to the configuration of the implemented system.

 The state diagram proposed for system is the following: